lexand-dev/parallel-app-monorepo/README.md

 # Parallel App Monorepo

 This is a Turborepo monorepo example that demonstrates how to set up and manage multiple applications and packages in a single repository.
-It includes a NestJS API and a Next.js frontend application, along with shared configurations and utilities.
+It includes a NestJS API with GraphQL support and a Next.js frontend application, along with shared configurations and utilities.

+## Features

+- 🚀 **NestJS API** with GraphQL endpoint
+- ⚡ **Next.js Frontend** with modern React features
+- 📦 **Shared Packages** for code reuse across applications
+- 🐳 **Docker Support** with multi-service orchestration
+- 🔧 **Development Tools** with hot reloading and type safety
+- 🎯 **Turborepo** for efficient builds and caching

 ## Using this example